Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: A TQFT for arbitrary

-In \cite[\S 6.7]{BCGP}, the TQFT constructed from the relative modular category of weight modules over $\Uqsl$ for $q$ a primitive fourth root of unity was shown to encode the multivariable Alexander polynomial, similar to above.
-Moreover, it was shown that this TQFT produces the canonically normalized Reidemeister torsion on closed $3$-manifolds.
-We expect these arguments to generalize to the present setting, thereby connecting $\TQFT_{\catq}$ with Reidemeister torsion, but leave a detailed check to future work.
+In \cite[\S 6.7]{BCGP}, the TQFT constructed from the relative modular category of weight $\Uqsl$-modules for $q$ a primitive fourth root of unity was shown to encode the multivariable Alexander polynomial by arguments similar to those above.
+Moreover, it was shown that this TQFT evaluates to the canonically normalized Reidemeister torsion on closed $3$-manifolds.
+We expect these arguments to generalize to the present setting without significant change, thereby connecting $\TQFT_{\catq}$ with Reidemeister torsion.
+We leave a detailed verification to future work.